Updated: 2015-09-18 09:32 EDT

 Check the due date for each assignment and put a reminder in your agenda, calendar, and digital assistant.

 Form a small study group to do the worksheets.
 Each person tries the example given, and you make sure you all get the same answers.
-Worksheets are not for hand-in; they are not worth marks; the assignments test your knowledge of the lectures and worksheets.
+Worksheets are not for hand-in; they are not worth marks.

 The worksheets are available in four formats: Open Office (ODT), PDF, HTML, and Text.
 Only the Open Office format allows you “fill in the blanks” in the worksheet.
 The PDF format looks good but doesn’t allow you to type into the blanks in the worksheet.
 The HTML format is crude but useful for quick for viewing online.

-Last week, your instructor showed you how to log in to the Course Linux Server and use some simple commands.
+Your instructor will show you how to log in to the Course Linux Server and use some simple commands.
+We will do a File Transfer so that you can transfer files between your laptop computer and the CLS.

 Assignment #02 HTML will have you log in to the CLS, do some simple commands with output redirection, and change your CLS password.